clojure-emacs/clj-suitable/README.md

 The dynamic code completion *evaluates* code on completion requests!
 It does this by trying to [enumerate the properties](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/getOwnPropertyDescriptors) of JavaScript objects, so in the example above it would fetch all properties of the `js/document` object.
 This might cause side effects: Even just reading property values of an object can run arbitrary code if that object defines getter functions.

 Moreover, also chains of methods and properties will be evaluated upon completion requests.
 So for example, asking for completions for the code / cursor position `(-> js/some-object (.deleteAllMyFilesAndStartAWar) .|)` will evaluate the JavaScript code `some-object.deleteAllMyFilesAndStartAWar()`!
-This only applies to JavaSript interop code, i.e. JavaScript methods and properties.
+This only applies to JavaScript interop code, i.e. JavaScript methods and properties.
 Pure ClojureScript is not inspected or evaluated.
 Please be aware of this behavior when using the dynamic code completion features.

 ### Dynamic completion Demo